Movements

 The interplay between colour and music also played a central role in Orphism’s aesthetic.
 Many Orphic artists were deeply inspired by the emotional power of music, and they sought to translate this into a visual form.
 By incorporating elements of rhythm, harmony, and dissonance in their compositions, they created a visual language that mirrored the dynamic structure of music.
 The strategic use of complementary colours, such as red and green or blue and orange only intensified the visual tension and energy, guiding the viewer’s gaze across the canvas, and resulting in a truly synesthetic experience.

-In addition to its bold use of colour and movement, Orphism was also defined by its commitment to abstraction, a reflection of the desires of the times.
 The early 20th century’s had exploded with interest in spirituality, mysticism, and esoteric philosophies.
 Through a skilled use of geometric shapes and patterns, Orphic artists created complex, multi-layered compositions that defied easy interpretation.
-This intentional ambiguity invited viewers to engage with the artwork on a more personal and intuitive level, allowing them to derive their own meanings and associations from the interplay of colours and forms.

 Sonia Delaunay wearing Casa Sonia creations, c.
 1920 · Madrid · © Museo Thyssen, Madrid, Spain